plone/plone.restapi/docs/source/collections/batching.rst

 Batching
 ********

-Returning the whole objects contained in a collection might be problematic for a number of reasons:
+Returning all objects contained in a collection might be problematic for a number of reasons:

  #.
 Forces the server to read all the content
  #.
 Might produce a heavy response (in terms of byte size)